Plot event symbols, lines, polygons and labels for one moment in time

-Select input rows or data range(s) [all].
+Select input rows or data limit(s) [default is all rows].

 - -:[i|o] (more …)

 Swap 1st and 2nd column on input and/or output.

 - -^ or just -

-Print a short message about the syntax of the command, then exit (NOTE: on Windows just use -).
+Print a short message about the syntax of the command, then exit (Note: on Windows just use -).

 - -+ or just +

 Print an extensive usage (help) message, including the explanation of any module-specific option (but not the GMT common options), then exit.

 - -? or no arguments

 Print a complete usage (help) message, including the explanation of all options, then exit.

 Temporarily override a GMT default setting; repeatable.
 See gmt.conf for parameters.

-The three time-functions¶
+The four time-functions¶

 Similarly, to draw attention to the newly arrived event you may want to whiten the color temporarily; this can be done via the -Mi option and figure below illustrates how intensity may vary accordingly.

-Finally, for finite events you may wish to either fade them out completely or simply fade them to a constant but still visible transparency; this future stage is referred to as the coda and levels can be specified via the -Mt option.
+Next, for finite events you may wish to either fade them out completely or simply fade them to a constant but still visible transparency; this future stage is referred to as the coda and levels can be specified via the -Mt option.
 Figure below illustrates how transparency may vary through time.